bluffingo/OpenSB/assets/readme.txt

 # BRANDING

+the logo is made with illustator, when exporting the logo, some touch ups are required to remove the white background.

+# ICONS (now on root directory due to some technical issues)

-the logo is made with illustator, when exporting the logo, some touch ups are required to remove the white background. all of the iOS/Android/Win8 related icons (if someone wants to add squareBracket onto their home screen for god knows what) are generated using https://realfavicongenerator.net/.
+all of the iOS/Android/Win8 related icons (if someone wants to add squareBracket onto their home screen for god knows what) are generated using https://realfavicongenerator.net/.
 Do not use the safari-pinned-tab.svg as a replacement for a png, it's a poorly converted svg meant for the 0.01% chance that someone uses squareBracket on a macbook with touch bar.